AlejandroMigliaccio/BorderLine3D-React/README.md

 ## How to

-is a single eCommerce page where you can select a item an see all details of a it, add it to a cart and finaly simulate a purchase
+is a single eCommerce page where you can select a item an see all details of it, add it to a cart and finaly simulate a purchase

 ### Here is an example